Women's and Gender Studies, B.A.

 Fieldwork and Research Opportunities

 All women's and gender studies majors at SLU participate in a capstone course in which they complete a project under the supervision of an individual faculty member.
 In this course, students have the experience of working one-on-one with a faculty member who provides special opportunities for mentoring and professional development.
+Students also have the option of doing an internship, locally or out of town.

 Students pursue careers in social service agencies, government, corporations and educational institutions; some students go on to master’s or doctoral work in women’s and gender studies or pursue graduate work in a variety of fields, including social work and law.